-Renault has stowed the ZOE’s batteries underneath the rear seats where a conventional fuel tank would go, which has left a fairly conventional and useful layout.
-There’s space for four adults, a sizeable boot and a dashboard that features quite a lot of grey plastic but that’s easy to use and smart to look at.
+Renault has stowed the ZOE’s battery underneath the rear seats where a conventional fuel tank would go, which has left a fairly conventional and useful layout.
+There’s space for four adults, a sizeable boot and a dashboard that features quite a lot of grey plastic, but it's easy to use and smart to look at.

 Renault ZOE dashboard